Ringball

-Ringball is a traditional South African sport that stems from basketball and has been played since 1907.
-The sport is now promoted in South Africa, Namibia, Botswana, Lesotho, India, and Mauritius to establish Ringball as an international sport.
+Ringball (formerly (1907-2007) "Korfball") is a traditional South African sport that stems from basketball and has been played since 1907.
+The sport is now promoted in South Africa, Namibia, Botswana, Lesotho, India, and Mauritius to establish ringball as an international sport.
 The sport is played by both men and women teams.

+International Ringball Federation (IRF)

+In 2007 (100th year of create of south african korfball) the name was changed to ringball and in 2010 the International Ringball Federation was formed.